There has been some changes, and a lot of headlines, recently about Stamp Duty – how it works, who it impacts and how much homeowners have to pay.

-To help you in your search for the perfect home, we’ve broken down exactly what measures have been introduced, and what they mean for you.
+To help you in your search for the perfect home, we’ve broken down everything you need to know.

 What is stamp duty?